Keio University

 Demand-responsive transport has a wide range of operation forms, from services close to ordinary shared-ride buses to services close to taxis.
 Those close to buses are called semi-demand types, and those close to taxis are called full-demand types.

-Recently, attention has been focused on the concept of MaaS (Mobility as a Service), which integrates multiple transportation modes and facility uses into easy-to-use smartphone reservations.
-If one-stop reservations covering trip chains can be made, resistance to the reservation itself may be reduced.
-Furthermore, if there are advancements such as reliable connections with railroads and trunk buses when a reservation is made, one-stop integration where a medical appointment at a hospital simultaneously reserves demand-responsive transport, and automatic arrangement of return trips if a medical examination is delayed, it will lead to a re-evaluation of demand-responsive transport.
+Recently, attention has been focused on the concept of MaaS (Mobility as a Service), which integrates multiple transportation modes and facility use into easy-to-use smartphone reservations.
+If one-stop reservations covering trip chains can be made, resistance to the reservation itself might be reduced.
+Furthermore, if there are advancements such as reliable connections with railroads and trunk buses when a reservation is made, one-stop integration where making a medical appointment at a hospital simultaneously reserves demand-responsive transport, and automatic arrangement of return trips if a medical examination is delayed, it will lead to a re-evaluation of demand-responsive transport.

 18 Years After Deregulation